kerogs/Sword-Master-Story-Dashboard/README.md

 ## 📒 TODO List
 > List of future site additions

-### Already added
-✅ Site size adapted to all screens
-✅ Redo list of coupons
+- [x] responsive
-✅ Real-time change of LastClaim and LastAvailable, TotalClaim and TotalAvailable values when retrieving codes ✅ Retrieve coupons automatically and display them for reclamation ✅ Show the difference between available, recovered and expired coupons
+- [x] Real-time change of LastClaim and LastAvailable, TotalClaim and TotalAvailable values when retrieving codes

-### To do
+- [x] Retrieve coupons automatically and display them for reclamation
+- [x] Show the difference between available, recovered and expired coupons
-❎ Allow list to be sent to discord from webhooks (action to be activated manually) ❎ Synchronize lists between different comtpe (to have the same thing on different devices) ❎ Enable the site to send information automatically on request (action to be activated manually) ❎ Copy automatically when a code is clicked
+- [x] Allow list to be sent to discord from webhooks (action to be activated manually)
+- [ ] Synchronize lists between different account (to have the same thing on different devices)
+- [ ] Enable the site to send information automatically on request (need to be enable) (like a logs send to discord channel)
+- [ ] Copy automatically when a code is clicked
-❎ Add an automatic site update function from the settings page
+- [ ] Add an automatic site update from the settings page